emilygv/emilyvernon.com/privacy-policy.md

 We process and store your data using the following providers:

-- Google Workspace, Mailerlite, Cloudflare, Typeform
+- Google Workspace, Mailerlite, Calendly, Cloudflare, Typeform

 Please visit their individual websites for information on the physical location of their servers where your information is stored.